Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Introduction

 \section{Introduction}

 Redshift estimations of galaxies in the distant universe based on their photometry, namely photometric redshifts (photo-$z$), have been an essential tool in extragalactic studies \citep[e.g.,][]{Sawicki1997, FernandezSoto1999, Sawicki2002, Ilbert2009, Muzzin2013, Tanaka2017, Moutard2020, Weaver2022}.
-One of the key photometric signatures used for estimating the redshifts of high-$z$ galaxies is the Lyman$\alpha$ break at $\lambda_{\rm rest}=1216$ \AA, a.k.a. the Lyman break, that is due to the absorption of high-$z$ galaxy photons by neutral hydrogen along the line of sight \citep[Lyman break selection; e.g.,][]{Steidel1996ApJ}\footnote{Originally in \citet{Steidel1996ApJ}, the Lyman break is defined as the break at $\lambda_{\rm rest}=912$ \AA\ that is relevant at $z\sim3$.
-However, in this paper, we define the "Lyman break" as the break at $\lambda_{\rm rest}=1216$ \AA\ that is more relevant at higher redshifts ($z\gtrsim5$).}.
-The Lyman break method has long been used to efficiently select high-$z$ galaxies and/or estimate their redshifts solely from photometry, and the method has been shown successful at identifying galaxy candidates up to $z>13$ \citep{Hainline2024ApJ,Robertson2024}.
+One of the key photometric signatures used for estimating the redshifts of high-$z$ galaxies is the break imprinted in the spectral energy distributions (SEDs) of distant galaxies at $\lambda_{\rm rest}=1216$ \AA\ and commonly termed ``Lyman break" in recent high-$z$ literature.
+Its observational effect is to produce a strong photometric `drop-out' between filters that bracket rest-frame 1216\AA, similar in its effect to the 912\AA\ break that produces $u$-band and $g$-band dropouts at lower redshifts \citep[e.g.,][]{Guhathakurta1990, Steidel1996ApJ, Steidel1999}.
+Both the 912\AA\ and 1216\AA\ breaks are caused by neutral hydrogen foreground to the source, although the exact mechanisms are slightly different: the rest-frame 912\AA\ Lyman continuum break is caused by the $n=1 \rightarrow \infty$ photoionization and is the dominant effect for lower redshift objects ($z\sim3-4$), while the 1216\AA\ Lyman-$\alpha$ break is due to resonant scattering and absorption by the $n=1 \rightarrow 2$ bound-bound transition and dominates at $z\gtrsim5$.
+Both breaks are commonly referred to as ``Lyman break" in the literature and have been used to efficiently select photometric `drop-out' galaxies and/or estimate their redshift solely from photometry, including identifying galaxy candidates up to $z>14$ \citep{Hainline2024ApJ,Robertson2024}.
+In this Letter we primarily focus on the imprint of the rest-frame 1216~\AA\ break on $z>6$ galaxy photometry.

-Since the launch of \jwst, it has been relatively easy to spectroscopically confirm the redshifts of the high-$z$ candidates selected by their Lyman break signature.
-Recent work with \jwst has shown high success rates of identifying high-$z$ galaxies based on photo-$z$, however, many authors have consistently reported that photo-$z$ at $z>7$ are systematically overestimated by $\delta z (= z_{\rm phot} - z_{\rm spec})\sim$0.2 compared to spectroscopy \citep[e.g.,][]{Fujimoto2023ApJ,Helton2023arXiv,Finkelstein2024ApJ,Hainline2024ApJ,Willott2024ApJ}.
+Since the launch of \jwst, it has been relatively easy to spectroscopically confirm the redshifts of the high-$z$ candidates selected by their (rest-frame 1216\AA) Lyman break signature.
+Recent work with \jwst\ has shown high success rates of identifying high-$z$ galaxies based on photo-$z$, however, many authors have consistently reported that photo-$z$ at $z>7$ are systematically overestimated by $\delta z (= z_{\rm phot} - z_{\rm spec})\sim$0.2 compared to spectroscopy \citep[e.g.,][]{Arrabal_Haro2023ApJ,Fujimoto2023ApJ,Helton2023arXiv,Finkelstein2024ApJ,Hainline2024ApJ,Willott2024ApJ}.